-Once you have drawn your gateway nodes or routers, you have established network boundaries.
+Once you have drawn your gateway nodes and routers, you have established network boundaries.
 Consider the example and look at Figure 3-1.
 Since node B in the example is a full gateway and belongs to both NET1 and NET2, the boundary between these two networks is at node B itself.
-The boundary between NET2 and NET5 is along the gateway-half link that connects gateway nodes G and H.
+The boundary between NET2 and NET5 is along the gateway-half link that connects gateway nodes G and H. Planning Your Network Drawing an Internetwork Map